-Child life therapists can help your child in may way which include:
+Child life therapists can help your child in many ways which include:

 Procedure education which is the child-friendly explanation of medical procedures, adapted to your child's developmental needs.
 Play scan models, toys, books and pictures can be used to help prepare a child such as during and after MRIs or cannula insertions.

 Theraputic and developmental play to normalise the healthcare environment for patients and siblings.
 It provides choice, promotes positive experiences, and allows continuity towards developmental milestones.